TurboWarp/extensions/CONTRIBUTING.md

 npm run dev
 ```

-This starts an HTTP server on `http://localhost:8000/` which TurboWarp treats as unsandboxed.
+This starts an HTTP server on http://localhost:8000/ which is one of the domains that TurboWarp treats as unsandboxed.

+After installing npm dependencies, TypeScript aware editors such as Visual Studio Code will give you smart autocomplete suggestions for most Scratch APIs based on [@turbowarp/types](https://github.com/TurboWarp/types).
+Note that these types are not complete and are currently missing anything TurboWarp specific.

+Chances are you will encounter TypeScript errors.
+In general, as long as you understand the error, feel free to add `// @ts-ignore`, `// @ts-expect-error`, or just ignore the error entirely.

+## Alternative

 If for some reason you can't set up our local development server, you can start any other HTTP server in the `extensions` folder.
 You won't get some of the nice things our server has, but it will be good enough.
 If you have Python 3 installed this is very simple: